The Five Technologies driving AI 3.0

 In AI 3.0 we have not only amortized the cost of pre-training but reduced and amortized the cost of fine-tuning models across modalities and tasks.
 This next shift is the reason we are seeing the explosion of AI-as-service platforms like OpenAI’s API, Replicate and OctoML, which allows users to share large serverless pre-trained model endpoints.

 In the 2000s, the Cloud, Microservices, and Serverless changed the economics of the web, unlocking tremendous value for hardware vendors, big tech and small startups.
 The Cloud reduced the fixed and upfront costs of web hosting, Microservices reduced the unit of development and Serverless reduced the unit of scaling.
 Large Language Models (LLMs) cannot work with Serverless!
-Serverless is driven by cold start times, the cost start of a typical AWS Lambda Function is around 250ms; the cost of the average Banana.dev (a serverless AI model hosting platform) cold start is around 14 seconds, or 50x.
+Serverless is driven by cold start times, the cold start of a typical AWS Lambda function is around 250ms (Shilkov, 2023); the cold start of Banana.dev (a serverless AI hosting platform) is around 14 seconds (Banana.dev, 2023), or 50x.
 This is obvious and unavoidable when we think about the size, complexity and dependencies of modern AI models.
 While the MPT 7B LLM is roughly a third the size of the Yandex codebase user queries may only require 0.1% of the overall codebase at a given time.
 To generate text from MPT 7B, all 13GBs are needed multiple times for each word.
-Here, recent innovations in Sparsification (with SparseGPT), Runtime Compilation (with ONNX and TorchScript), Quantization (with GPTQ, QLoRa and FP8), Hardware (with Nvidia Hopper) and Frameworks (with Triton and Pytorch 2.0) serve to reduce model size and latency more 8x while preserving 98% of model performance on downstream tasks, as Pruning, Neural Architecture Search (NAS) and Distillation did in AI 2.0.
-This radically changes the economics of model serving and may be the driver for OpenAI reducing their API costs twice in one year.
+Here, recent innovations in Sparsification (with SparseGPT Frantar & Alistarh (2023)), Runtime Compilation (with ONNX (Hugging Face, 2022) and TorchScript), Quantization (with GPTQ (Frantar et al., 2022), QLoRA (Dettmers et al., 2023) and FP8 (Micikevicius et al., 2022)), Hardware (with Nvidia Hopper (Lambda Labs, 2022)) and Frameworks (with Triton (Tillet et al., 2019) and PyTorch 2.0 (PyTorch, 2023)) serve to reduce model size and latency more 8x while preserving 98% of model performance on downstream tasks, as Pruning, Neural Architecture Search (NAS) and Distillation did in AI 2.0.
+This radically changes the economics of model serving and may be the driver for OpenAI reducing their API costs twice in one year (Wiggers, 2023).